Veikkosuhonen/no-dead-code/README.md

 Specify which paths are ignored.

 By default, `node_modules`, `.git`, `dist`, `build`, `migrations` are always ignored.
 Values passed to `-i` are added to these.

+You want to ignore files such as webpack, babel and eslint configs.
+Do not ignore js/tsconfig.

 ### `--no-default-ignore`